Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 ## Overview

-The Feature Formatting System is a core component of the D&D Tools feature system that implements a 6-layer clean architecture for formatting feature progressions, modifiers, choices, and effects.
+The Feature Formatting System is a core component of the D&D Tools feature system that implements a **6-layer clean architecture** with **registry pattern** for formatting feature progressions, modifiers, choices, and effects.
 This system provides consistent, maintainable, and extensible formatting across all feature-related displays in the application.

+The formatting system is used by multiple other systems in the D&D Tools project, including the [Class System](../class-system/README.md) and [Race System](../race-system/README.md), to display feature progressions in a consistent and user-friendly manner.

+## Recent Major Refactoring

+The formatting system underwent a **comprehensive refactoring** to improve type safety, reduce duplication, and implement proper architectural patterns:

+### **Key Refactoring Achievements**

+1. **Registry Pattern Implementation**: All calculators and formatters now use centralized registries for better extensibility
+2. **Type Consolidation**: Eliminated duplicate interfaces and created a clean type hierarchy with base interfaces
+3. **Architectural Consistency**: Ensured all components follow the same patterns and dependencies
+4. **Code Quality Improvements**: Removed magic numbers, unused variables, and unnecessary wrapper functions
+5. **Future Extensibility**: Set up architecture to support multiple calculator implementations

+### **Architecture Improvements**

+- **Calculator Registry**: Centralized management of all calculator types through the registry pattern
+- **Type Hierarchy**: Base interfaces with proper extensions for common properties
+- **Consolidated Types**: Merged duplicate interfaces into unified types
+- **Enum Usage**: Replaced string literals with proper enums for type safety

 ## Architecture